 52 Pick-Up shows us in graphic detail the impact of deviating from conservative orthodoxy.
 The “hero” must navigate through the country’s “permissive culture” — porn, entertainment industry, etc. — in order to find redemption and salvation.
 And he must do it in collaboration with his wife, who stands by her man despite his sins.
 Whether you agree with the movie’s moral point of view or not, one has to conclude that this is one of the most interesting aspects of the film — a thriller as a metaphor.

 If you aren’t into deep thinking, don’t worry, 52 Pick-Up offers plenty of excitement.
 The hard-boiled dialogue is fun — author Leonard co-wrote the script — and the film has a slew of colorful characters that will delight the casual viewer.

 Ann-Margret’s realistic performance as Scheider’s wife is the film’s secret weapon.
 She infuses the film not only with class, but also with humanity.
-Ann-Margret plays the only true victim in the movie, so you immediately connect with her.
-The actress was smart to underplay her role, creating an instant contrast between her and the rest of the cast.
+The actress plays the only true victim in the movie, so you immediately connect with her.
+Ann-Margret was smart enough to underplay her role, creating an instant contrast between her and the rest of the cast.
 The late Vanity (Action Jackson) has a key role as a prostitute.

 Conclusions & Final Thoughts:

-Some aspects of the film don’t bear close scrutiny, but overall, 52 Pick-Up is a gritty, suspenseful and kinda raunchy thriller with unexpected twists — John Frankenheimer at his latter-day best!
+Some aspects of the film don’t bear close scrutiny, but overall, 52 Pick-Up is a gritty, suspenseful and kind of raunchy thriller with unexpected twists — this is John Frankenheimer at his latter-day best!
 Color, 115 minutes, Not Rated.